alxshelepenok/lumen/content/posts/a-guide-to-ens-domains-ipfs-ethereum-name-service.md

 But, there’s more to ENS domain names than just making memorable wallet addresses, or accessing your favorite IPFS-hosted picture on the go.

-ENS opens up the door for websites, Dapps, and more Dweb resources/services to make themselves accessible via a **decentralized, censorship-resistant, and user-controlled** domain naming system**.**
+ENS opens up the door for websites, Dapps, and more Dweb resources/services to make themselves accessible via a **decentralized, censorship-resistant, and user-controlled** domain naming system.

 Unlike DNS, which is handled by centralized authorities, ENS lives on smart contracts on the Ethereum blockchain and is censorship-resistant.